sfiggins/katacoda-scenariosv2/kip1/kube-scheduler/step1.md

 We were told there is an issue on the cluster but no further details were provided.
-So first let's the health of our cluster.
+So first let's the health of our cluster:

 `kubectl get nodes`{{execute HOST1}}

 Both the "controlplane" and "node01" should be reporting as READY.

 Take a look at the namespaces currently configured:

 `kubectl get namespaces`{{execute HOST1}}

 You can ignore the "default" and "kube-*" namespaces for now.